Scottish independence: Nationality and citizenship

 The United Kingdom is a plurinational, rather than multinational, state, where overlapping national identities exist.
-According to Keating, both Scottishness and Britishness can be understood national identity and one can hold one of them alone or both at the same time.
+According to Keating, both Scottishness and Britishness can be understood as a national identity and one can hold one of them alone or both at the same time.
 Many people in Scotland have multiple national identities.
 59% in Scotland surveyed by the BBC in 2018 said they felt strongly British, though the figure is lower than the equivalent in Wales (79%) and England (82%).
 However, the majority of Scots feel closer affinity to a Scottish, rather than a British national identity.
 In a 2021 survey, when asked about their national identity and only allowed to pick one option, 64% of Scottish residents identify as Scottish and 29% as British.
 Furthermore, many in Scotland do not feel a national affinity to the UK at all.
 In a poll taken in early 2021 by Panelbase, a third of respondents in Scotland said they felt Scottish but not British.

 A category of 'Scottish citizenship' does not currently exist, as nationality law is reserved to Westminster.
 In the event of independence, Scotland and the rest of the UK would need to set new citizenship laws to allocate British and/or Scottish citizenship to existing British citizens and set out Scotland's new nationality laws.
 For the 2014 referendum, the Yes side said Scotland would tolerate dual citizenship.
 British citizens habitually resident in Scotland and Scottish-born British citizens elsewhere would have been able to become Scottish citizens automatically.
 SNP MP Pete Wishart said in 2013 that Scots would 'of course' be able to keep a UK passport, but Home Secretary Theresa May said Scots may not have that option.